How to volunteer

 A fear of legislative hurdles around the Health and Safety at Work Act 2015 (HSWA) should not deter people from volunteering.
 Volunteering New Zealand have created a factsheet on the HSWA for Volunteers.
 They have also developed a number of other factsheets providing further information on volunteering, see the Volunteering New Zealand website.

-Council works with numerous volunteer groups in the community.
-Where volunteer projects take place on Council owned land, in buildings or the road reserve, under the Health and Safety at Work Act 2015, we have a 'duty of care' to ensure the group are working safely.
+We work with numerous volunteer groups in the community.
+When volunteer projects take place on Council owned land, in buildings or the road reserve, under the Health and Safety at Work Act 2015, we have a 'duty of care' to ensure the group are working safely.

 Groups should contact our customer call centre on 0800 926 732 during the planning stages of the activity or project to discuss requirements.
-You'll need to talk to our parks and reserves team, roading team or compliance team, depending on where it will be held.
+You'll need to talk to our parks and reserves team, roading team or compliance team - depends on where it will be held.

 You may be allocated a Council project manager who will then be your point of contact and will ultimately give approval for the activity or project to go ahead.